Type of Position: Full-time, non-exempt

 The Greenway Conservancy is committed to providing a park environment that is welcoming to racially, culturally, and economically diverse residents and visitors.
 You can read more about our mission, vision, and commitment to diversity, equity, and inclusion on our website.

 Millions visit The Greenway each year for community events, local markets, unique food truck meals, and engaging art.
 The Conservancy’s programming approach is to host partner events, allowing us to work with a wide range of community groups and small businesses to bring hundreds of relevant and authentic events to the public.
 The Programs Department works very closely with all Conservancy team members to assure an outstanding visitor experience.
-Pre-pandemic, The Greenway hosted 400+ events and programs, including Chinatown Main Streets Festival, Boston GreenFest, Films at the Gate, Boston Local Food Festival, and over 100 free fitness classes.
+Pre-pandemic, The Greenway hosted 400+ events and programs, including Chinatown Main Streets Festival, Lantern Festival, My Caribbean One World Expo, Boston GreenFest, Films at the Gate, Boston Local Food Festival, and over 100 free fitness classes.
 Daily visitors enjoy the Greenway Carousel, distinctive food vendors, outdoor beer gardens, and free Wi-Fi.

 - Lead additional programs and festivals as assigned.
 This includes explaining the event planning process to new partners, assisting with permitting and fees, layouts, compliance, marketing and scheduling, ongoing communication, and event staffing.

-- Provide on-site support for Conservancy and third party events, such as festivals and large promotions/sampling events as needed, including set-up and tear-down on-site.
+- Provide on-site support for Conservancy and third party events, such as festivals, promotions/sampling events, and filmings and photo shoots as needed, including set-up and tear-down on-site.
 Work outdoors, handle physical tasks, and conduct work with the utmost professionalism and concern for everyone encountered.

-- Assist in oversight and tracking of event proposals and fee payments.
+- Assist in oversight and tracking of programs and event attendance.

 - Learn and enforce the Park Use Guidelines and Park Rules, both in event planning processes and in the park, balancing park needs with event needs.